slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ```

 # Workingsets
 The Implementation of these functions will move from `DocumentManager` to `MainViewManager`.
 See the section at the bottom of this document for a list of deprecated Workingset APIs that need to be kept for backwards compatibility.

-This is done primarily because there will be multiple working sets (1 per pane)  and `EditorManager` manages the panes so it makes sense to move it there.
+Moving these functions to `MainViewManager` is being done primarily because there will be multiple working sets (1 per pane) and `MainViewManager` manages the panes so it makes sense to move it there.
 But, architecturally, it makes sense the Working Set is a property of the pane because it's really the structure of the UI -- **not the document**.

 Extension Authors and 3rd party developers are encouraged to use other methods whenever possible to work with the set of open documents.
 See the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) for more information.